w3c/wot/registry-analysis/Readme.md

 ## WoT Requirements and Expectations for a Potential Registry

+### Expectation and Use Case

+From the charter:

+> Support WoT Interoperability: The WG will improve out-of-the-box interoperability and enable the integration of WoT into other ecosystems and communities.
+Thus, the WG will define core binding and profiling mechanisms, and define additional profiles and bindings, as appropriate.

+Our Story and Use Case:

+The goal of the W3C Web of Things is to support multiple protocols via the bindings mechanism.
+There are domains like smart cities, infrastructure where multiple stakeholders bring different devices and systems with different protocols.
+This means existing systems should be made interoperable with a descriptive approach via Thing Descriptions.

+### Requirements

 In order to choose a mechanism and the rules, we document our requirements and expectations

 - A binding should be written by people with a good understanding of the protocol, media type (or similar) and not necessarily the TD Editors